SweepCasinos > Vegas Gems

 • Email code arrived in 40 seconds (Gmail test)

-• Zip code autocompleted city/state on 2 browsers
+• Zip code autocompleted city/state

 • Able to signup without adding phone

-• Birthdate checker stopped underage entry
+• Birthdate checker stops underage entry

 • Reopen tab kept all data filled